FALLEN099/FinalLTCSDL/README.md

-Rename  QuanLyMyPham to .bak Restore DataBase QuanLyMyPham and connect with project
+ Restore DataBase QuanLyMyPham or run scrip => connect with project